CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 #### NET.2.1.A12 Use of a suitable WLAN management solution

-In order to be able to guarantee an optimal configuration of the WLAN components from a security point of view, a central management solution SHOULD be used.
+In order to ensure optimal configuration of the WLAN components from a security perspective, a central management solution SHOULD be used.
 The scope of the solution used SHOULD be in line with the requirements of the WLAN strategy.

 #### NET.2.1.A13 Regular security checks in WLANs